From JPMorgan to Amazon: Over 86% companies in UK pay women less than men

 If you’ll Google ‘Gender Pay Gap’ none of the results will actually show that the gender pay-gap is increasing at an alarming rate, rather there are reports citing it’s decreasing.
 According to a recent report by Rangewell, with 404 companies reviewed in the US and UK, over 86 percent of companies pay men better than women while only 10.6 percent of companies pay women better.
 The need of the hour is, those 2.7 percent companies that pay both genders the same.

-With companies like Amazon (Amazon Video Limited- Men earn 56 percent more on average), JPMorgan (Men earn 54 percent more on average), Merrill Lynch (46.7 percent), JP Morgan (54 percent), Barclays (43.5 percent) all running on high Gender pay gaps, it’s important to address the issue.
+With companies like Amazon Video Limited (Men earn 56 percent more on average), JPMorgan (Men earn 54 percent more on average), Merrill Lynch (46.7 percent), JP Morgan (54 percent), Barclays (43.5 percent) all running on high Gender pay gaps, it’s important to address the issue.

 UK’s new legislation